NASA-Openscapes/2021-Cloud-Hackathon/clinic/notebooks.md

     ![](img/terminal-clone-confirm-ls.png){width="520"}

-7. Change directory to the cloned repository using `cd check_github_setup` and checking the current directory using `pwd` command (present working directory)
+7. Change directory to the cloned repository using `cd check_github_setup` and check the current directory using `pwd` command (present working directory)

     ![](img/terminal-cd-repo.png){width="520"}